sta256789/MancalaGame/README.md

 This is a text version of Mancala which written with C++.

 ## Usage
 Implement a MancalaGame instance and use function startGame() to start the game.

+    MancalaGame mancalaGame;
+    mancalaGame.startGame();

 ## General gameplay
 Most mancala games have a common gameplay.
 Players begin by placing a certain number of seeds, prescribed for the particular game, in each of the pits on the game board.
 A player may count their stones to plot the game.
 A turn consists of removing all seeds from a pit, "sowing" the seeds (placing one in each of the following pits in sequence), and capturing based on the state of the board.
 The game's object is to plant the most seeds in the bank.
 This leads to the English phrase "count and capture" sometimes used to describe the gameplay.
 Although the details differ greatly, this general sequence applies to all games.